zippy/ceptr/README.md

 Copyright (C) 2013-2014, The MetaCurrency Project (Eric Harris-Braun, Arthur Brock, et. al.)

-This program is free software: you can redistribute it and/or modify it under the terms of the license provided in the LICENSE.txt file (GPLv3).
+This program is free software: you can redistribute it and/or modify it under the terms of the license provided in the LICENSE file (GPLv3).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of